 The sausages are fabulous but it’s jammy grapes and onions that steal the show.
 And those flavors are punctuated with just a touch of sherry vinegar (I used white wine vinegar because I was out of sherry vinegar) and the result is one incredible alchemy of flavors.

 To say this is one of the best meals I’ve made this year wouldn’t be an exaggeration.
 As I go on about this recipe, I want you to keep in mind that I like sausage well enough and always enjoy it when I have it but I’m a bit indifferent.
+I don’t usually seek it out.
 The fact that this meal blew me away is saying a lot.
 If you’re passionate about sausages, you’re gonna be over the moon.

-I’m in the Midwest and can throw down with a beer brat now and then and Boston Sausage & Pepper Grinders are fab, but where I think these sausages would really shine would be at a game day party, maybe for the Super Bowl.
+I’m in the Midwest and can throw down with a beer brat like my Better than Classic Beer Brats now and then and Boston Sausage & Pepper Grinders are fab, and both would be great for a game day partu.
+And that’s just where I think these sausages would really shine, maybe for the Super Bowl.
 You could easily make trays and trays of them if needed and serve the sausages stuffed in buns with a smattering of the grapes and onions.
 It’s familiar enough that everyone would go for them and different enough to stand out.

 Making Sheet Tray Sausages with Onions & Grapes: